A Moderate Retirement Saver Portfolio

-A portfolio for a slightly older investor, one who intends to retire in 2035, wouldn't look all that different.
-(Assuming a retirement at age 65, our hypothetical individual would be in his 40s today.)
-Despite a 20-year age gap between the hypothetical individuals, the Moderate portfolio, too, includes more than 80% in stocks and a still-sizable allocation to foreign names.
+This week, we're featuring a portfolio for a slightly older investor, one who intends to retire in 2035.
+(Assuming a retirement at age 65, our hypothetical individual would be in his or her 40s today.)
+But despite a 20-year age gap between the two hypothetical individuals, the Moderate portfolio, too, includes more than 80% in stocks and a still-sizable allocation to foreign names.

 The Portfolio, Please

 The Moderate Saver portfolio consists of the following funds in the following allocations: